ltw-webdev-1/curriculum/install-all-the-things.md

     before: |
       We need to install some extra development tools on our computer so Markbot can work well.

-      Open the application on your computer called “Terminal”.
+      Open the application on your computer called “Terminal”, it can be found in `Applications > Utilities`

       Type exactly this: